MAY 2016 UPDATE

 "You tell first, Xekuto-niichan!"

 The memory floated in her mind as if it were music in the air.
 She sighed and covered her face with a hand.
-A glint of sunlight from a golden badge pinned to her bottom right white lapel reflected from the office windows managed to jerk her back to the present.
+A glint of sunlight reflected from the office windows managed to jerk her back to the present.
+It made her notice the golden badge pinned to her bottom right lapel as it too gleamed under the light.

 "Stop thinking about him!" she cursed at herself through gritted teeth.
 Work was more important here, not remembering childhood friends.